KevinFlanagan7/Masters-Quiz/README.md

 - If the incorrect answer is selected the option button turns red and the incorrect audio sound is played, the correct answer also turns green to give feaadback to the player what the correct answer was.
 - Once an answer is selected the options are then disabled so correct score is recorded.
-- The correct score counter remains the same and the Next button is displayed to navigate to next question.
+- The correct score counter remains the same and the Next button is displayed to navigate to the next question.

     <details><summary>Screenshots</summary>